 In the past I also saw some CP/M computers which had a serial port for keyboard input and screen output.
 Since I felt that the performance via a serial terminal would be limited I didn’t follow up on those ideas.
 But after further reading on Spencer’s website I found that such a serial terminal approach should not be seen as a limiting factor but rather as a useful addition which allows easy keyboard interfacing and a simple screen capability which might also be used for debugging purposes in certain cases.
 Especially when writing new code to support hardware additions or additional software functions.
-So after realising this I decided that the RC2014 is very suitable for my project.
-It’s fun to build a computers and expand it by building more and more modules.
+So after realising this I decided that a ROMWBW supported Z80 system would be very suitable as a schematic basis for my project.
+It’s fun to build a computer and expand it by adding more and more capabilities.

 To be clear: this is a hobby and non-commercial project, and nothing may be used commercially.
 As you can see from the many credits the schematics and designs are by many people and may not be abused in any shape or fashion.
 See their respective websites about their terms and conditions of use, required reading!

-We have separated the RC2014 into PCBs which group things together logically with similar or related functions, as follows:
+We have separated the Z80-PC project into PCBs which group things together logically with similar or related functions, as follows:

 1. Z80 CPU Module [Karl Brokstad, Karlab]